graphile/crystal/grafast/website/grafast/production-considerations.md

 increase the allowed timeout for the first few operations planned.

-The planning timeout is only checked at certain stages whilst planning the query, so it can be exceeded though generally only by a few tens of milliseconds.
+The planning timeout is only checked at certain stages whilst planning the query, so it can be exceeded (generally only by a few tens of milliseconds).
 Should you find this problematic, please get in touch and we can discuss adding timeout checks in more locations.

 Most importantly, note that the planning time required for an operation will